sunishsurendrank/COVID19Dashboard/README.md

    - docker create network COVID19DashboardbNetwork

   ## Step 2
-  -Run below command to download the InfluxDB Docker Image from DockerHub and run as a container
+  - Run below command to download the InfluxDB Docker Image from DockerHub and run as a container
     - docker run -d -p 8086:8086 --network COVID19DashboardbNetwork --name influxdb influxdb

   ## Step 3

   - Run below commnd to download the Python Script image from DockerHub and run as a container
     - docker run -d -p 3000:3000 --network COVID19DashboardbNetwork --name=pythonimage sunishsurendrank/pythonimage:v1

   ## Step 4
   - Run below commnd to download the Grafana Docker Image from DockerHub and run as a container